rtjuandi/mern-todo-app/README.md

 > use todos
 ```

-Run nodemon in backend folder
+Run nodemon in backend folder to start server
 ```
 > cd backend
 > nodemon server